urgent-challenge/urgent2024/_pages/timeline.md

 {: .table-striped}

 ### Details about Warm-up Phase
+- Contestants can start submitting code, evaluated on validation set (HBN Release 5)
 - Contestants can submit code for evaluation on validation set
 - No limit on number of submissions
 - Leaderboard for validation set performance
 - Baseline models provided for reference

 ###  Details about  Final Phase
-- Evaluation on unreleased test set
+- Evaluation on unreleased test set (HBN Release 12)
 - Limited number of submissions per day
 - Final rankings and scores released after deadline
 - Teams must submit 2-page document describing methods, analysis, and discussion